core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * "topic-name": A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.

 * "topic-data": A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
-It encodes the URI as a CBOR text string.
+It encodes the URI reference as a CBOR text string.
 The URI can be that of a resource on a different address than that of the broker.
 If a URI is not provided when creating the topic, the choice of the URI for the topic-data resource is left to the broker.

 * "resource-type": A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
 The value is typically "core.ps.data", i.e., when using the topic-data resource defined in this document.